 It is the order in which things occurred.
 It is basic to studying and understanding the New Testament.
 When we turn to the New Testament in the Bible, we meet the Gospel of Matthew and assume that it was written first.
-In reality, Paul wrote first, the letters to the Thessalonians and ended from prison with Ephesians, Philippians, Colossians and two letters to Timothy.
-He became a Christian while on the road to Damascus.
+In reality, Paul wrote first, the letters to the Thessalonians and ended from prison with Ephesians, Philippians, Colossians, and two letters to Timothy.
+Paul became a Christian while on the road to Damascus.
 He was introduced to Ananias, a disciple of Jesus.
-Next, he sought out his cousin Barnabas in Jerusalem, who introduced Paul to Peter and the leaders (Ac: 9).
-He spent some 14 years in isolation searching the Old Testament so he could defend Jesus as the Messiah (Gal.1:11-2:5).
+Next, he sought out his cousin Barnabas in Jerusalem, who introduced Paul to Peter and the leaders (Acts 9).
+He spent some 14 years in isolation searching the Old Testament so he could defend Jesus as the Messiah (Galatians 1:11-2:5).
 At that time, the written Gospels were still in the making.
 Paul motivated his companion Luke, a physician, to write the Gospel of Luke and the Acts of the Apostles.
-His disagreement with John Mark may have triggered the writing of the Gospel of Mark (Ac.13:13).
-Scholars regard Mark as having been groomed by Peter (Ac.12:12).
+His disagreement with John Mark may have triggered the writing of the Gospel of Mark (Acts 13:13).
+Scholars regard Mark as having been taught by Peter (Acts 12:12).
 It is believed that Jesus had his last meal in his mother’s home and that he also knew the Lord.

 Mark appears to have written the first Gospel.
-He did not agree with Paul on Christ’s immediate return (Mk.13) and with Peter and Paul on handing out punishment (Ac.5:1-11; 13:9).
-Jesus had come to save and not to hurt (Mk.10:45).
+He did not agree with Paul on Christ’s immediate return (Mark 13) and with Peter and Paul on handing out punishment (Acts 5:1-11; 13:9).
+Jesus had come to save and not to hurt (Mark 10:45).
 Matthew and Luke used almost all of Mark’s material, plus a source identified as “Q”.
 Then there is a source “M” only present in Matthew and one “L” only found in Luke.
 Matthew agreed with Mark, but in more detail.
-Luke agreed on a later return of Christ and on His gentile nature; but he favored Peter and Paul in Acts on the work of the Holy Spirit (Ac.2:1-13).
-He was also first to regard the kingdom of Jesus as a moral issue (Lk.17:21).
-Luke, agreeing with Paul, regarded the speaking in tongues as a Spirit manifestation (I Cor.14; Ac.10:44).
+Luke agreed on a later return of Christ and on His gentile nature; but he favored Peter and Paul in Acts on the work of the Holy Spirit (Acts 2:1-13).
+He was also the first to regard the Kingdom of Jesus as a moral issue (Luke 17:21).
+Luke, agreeing with Paul, regarded the speaking in tongues as a Spirit manifestation (I Corinthians 14; Acts 10:44).
 Only, it created more problems than answers.
 It became a means to separate the saints from the sinners.
 Fortunately for posterity, the late fourth Gospel of John resolved the problems.

 Historical sequence is essential to our understanding of the work of the Holy Spirit.
-In fact it is necessary to see the relationship of Father, Son and Holy Spirit.
+In fact, it is necessary to see the relationship of Father, Son, and Holy Spirit.
 John’s Epistles and the Book of Revelation may have preceded the Fourth and final Gospel.
 In the light of all the other New Testament writings, John’s Gospel stands out as a summation of the essentials we need to make it into the kingdom of heaven.
-And this summation was issued from the Father, the Son and the Counselor (Jn.14:23-26).
+And this summation was issued from the Father, the Son and the Counselor (John 14:23-26).